wp-plugins/noindex-archives/readme.txt

 == Installation ==
 1. Upload `noindex_archive` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==
+1. A view of the admin configuration page.
+2. The result of the configuration seen in the first screenshot.